zubaer-ahammed/MUIDSI-University-of-Missouri/positions.md

 permalink: /positions/
 ---

-We are always looking for talented and motivated individuals to join our group as PhD students or Postdoctoral Fellows focusing on data visualization.
+We are always looking for talented and motivated individuals to join our group as PhD students or Postdoctoral Fellows to do research in data visualization.

 The School of Computing is a top ranked computer science department, and the SCI Institute and the Visualization Design Lab are among the world leaders in visualization - **the University of Utah is ranked #1 worldwide in Visualization according to [csrankings.org](htpp://csrankings.org).**